khrj/volte-fix/README.md

 # VoLTE-Fix
 Fixes Qualcomm VoLTE on all GSI Treble Roms

+> Important: Before you open an issue / ask how to do something, read the for dummies section at the bottom of the README
 # Ways to install

 > Note: No matter what method you use, if you want to use VoLTE in a GSI that's based on any version older than AOSP v216, you'll also have to push the android.hardware.telephony.ims.xml to /system/etc/permissions

 ## 1. Using the flashable zip (Simplest)

-Go to [releases](https://github.com/KhushrajRathod/VoLTE-Fix/releases) and download the zip.
+Go to [releases](https://github.com/KhushrajRathod/VoLTE-Fix/releases) and download the installer zip.
 Then simply flash using any custom recovery such as TWRP

-## 2. Using the Installer Scripts
+## 2. Using the Installer Script
 > Note: If you're not rooted or are using magisk (that's systemless so it doesn't work), boot into TWRP, and mount system as r/w

 Run ``bash ./install.sh``